OSGeo/gdal/doc/source/community/ai_tool_policy.rst

 * Vibe coding generally generates more code than what a human could come with.
-  This tends to produce bloated code bases, which make them unmaintainable in the long run, without forcing other contributor to use AI/LLM tools.
+  This tends to produce bloated code bases, which make them unmaintainable in the long run, without forcing other contributors to use AI/LLM tools.

 Handling Violations
 -------------------